JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 To create an icon from frames with different delays, use `AnimatedIcon.Frame`.
 Each frame represents an icon, and a delay until the next frame.

-If you want to show somewhere that there is a long process, you can use the predefined icon `AnimatedIcon.Default` which is the default loader.
+If you want to show somewhere that there is a long process, you can use the predefined `AnimatedIcon.Default` loader icon.
 This icon has a larger version of `AnimatedIcon.Big`.